Have You Created a Character or a Caricature?

 - Who is your character closest to?
 What are those relationships like?

-- What is your character's personality like?
+- What is your character's personality?
 Learn more.

 - How does your character's personality affect their interactions and lifestyle?